liyanrui/orez/README.md

 ## Installation

-You might install it into your system via the following command:
+To compile orez, the system needs to have libcyaml, glib libraries, and pkg-config tool pre-installed.
+You can compile and install it into your system via the following command:

 ```console
 $ git clone https://github.com/liyanrui/orez.git